-MORE INFO:

-W: www.qmu.ac.uk/campus-life/

-accommodation/

-E: accommodation@qmu.ac.uk
+/IEW ACCOMMODATION /IDEO AND GALLERY MORE INFO: W: www.qmu.ac.uk/campus-life/accommodation/ E: accommodation@qmu.ac.uk

-View our accommodation

-ResLife

-By choosing to live on campus, you will become part of a friendly and supportive community of like-minded people.
-You can take advantage of our exciting ResLife programme that includes a diverse range of social, educational and cultural opportunities for you to get involved in, both on and off campus.
-These events and activities include BBQs, film nights, charity challenges, coach trips, fun competitions, bake-offs, first aid sessions, budgeting workshops and lots more.

-Living on campus can enhance your university experience and provide you with opportunities to make new friends and create memories that will last a lifetime.
-Our ResLife team are committed to fostering a welcoming, vibrant and inclusive community.
-The team is equipped with the skills and experience to provide you with access to wellbeing support and services that will help you successfully settle into life at QMU.

-Your

-Students' Union
+YOUR STUDENTS' UNION style

 The Students' Union (SU) at QMU has lots to offer.
 Getting involved with the SU can really enhance your academic and social experience as a student and help you in your future career.

 Student voice

 The SU is run independently of the University and is run by students for students.
-Students elect a team of officers every year to work on their behalf to improve the overall student experience at QMU.
+Students elect a team of officers every year to work on their behalf on improving the overall student experience at QMU.
 The officer team represents all students at QMU and always want to hear from students about what's working and what isn't.

 The SU works with the University to run the Class Rep programme.
-Each class should have at least one Class Rep to represent the students' views and liaise with academic staff.
+Each class should have at least one Class Rep to represent the students views and liaise with academic staff.
 The SU provides support and training for Class Reps and runs the Academic Council that is a forum where Class Reps come together.

+The SU offers a range of sports teams

+Activities

-The SU offers a range of sports teams and societies for all students to become involved with.
+and societies for all students to become involved with.
 There are competitive and recreational sports teams and clubs, interest-based societies and academic societies.
-An up-to-date list can be found on the SU website and if we do not have what you're interested in we can help you to set something up.
-Check out pages 48-49 for more information.
+An up-to-date list can be found on the SU website and if we do not have what vou're interested in we can help vou to set something up.
+Check out pages 38-39 for more information.

+STUDENTS' UNION

+UEEN MARGARET UNIVERSITY

 Help Zone

 The Help Zone provides support for QMU students, particularly with academic issues.
 All advice and support is free, confidential and impartial.
 The team at the SU has a lot of experience in student support and has good relationships with support staff in the University.

+Maggie's Bar and Café

 Maggie's offers a comfortable space with student-friendly menus and prices.
 You can socialise, study, relax or host an event.
 It's the main student social space on campus and we love to see as many students as possible enjoying the space.